-In December 2019, Breeze confirmed to us that it was in severe financial difficulties, at which point we prepared to commence the SoLR process, to ensure consumers were protected.
+At the end of July 2020, Go Effortless Energy confirmed to us that it was in severe financial difficulty, at which point we prepared to commence the SoLR process, to ensure consumers were protected.

-In accordance with our standard process and published SoLR guidance, we undertook the following steps leading up to the decision we announced on 21 December 2019:
+In accordance with our standard process and published SoLR guidance, we undertook the following steps leading up to the decision we announced on 4 September 2020:

-- We sought information from Breeze on their customer base and arrangements for supply, for the purposes of running the SoLR process. - We sent information requests10 to all licensed gas and electricity suppliers who had expressed an interest in being appointed as a SoLR,11 asking them to explain how they would manage being appointed as a SoLR for Breeze's customers.
-Among other things, we asked suppliers for information on their willingness to act as a SoLR, their capability to supply the customers and the terms they proposed to offer customers if successful. - We sought relevant information from network licensees, and industry central systems bodies.12
+- We sought information from Go Effortless Energy on their customer base and arrangements for supply, for the purposes of running the SoLR process - We sent information requests to all licensed gas and electricity suppliers who had expressed an interest in being appointed as a SoLR, asking them to explain how they would manage being appointed as a SoLR for Go Effortless Energy's customers.
+Among other things, we asked suppliers for information on their willingness to act as